Author: Jaye Kelly-Johnston

 - Track retention and outcomes with telehealth-specific metrics and pilot hybrid care models where appropriate.

-- Consider partnerships with local community organizations to address the digital divide.
+- Consider partnerships with local community organizations to tackle the digital divide.

-Call-to-action: If you’re considering teletherapy for substance use, consult a licensed provider or local health authority to discuss which online treatment for substance abuse fits your needs — and request a clear recovery plan that includes emergency contacts and measurable goals.
+Call-to-action: If you’re considering teletherapy for substance use, consult a licensed provider or local health authority.
+Discuss which online treatment for substance abuse fits your needs.
+Ask for a clear recovery plan that includes emergency contacts and measurable goals.

 For further reading and national guidance, see: